 Alcohol and Drug Support

-Help to change alcohol or drug use
+Help to change alcohol or drug use.

 We understand that people affected by drugs and alcohol need different types of support to make changes.
 Because of this, the help on offer comes from different organisations and services.
 This page contains details of these services (some of which are funded by West Berkshire Council) and other sources of information elsewhere online, to help you find a way to change that suits you best.

-Young People
+Young people

 Adults

-WDP (Westminster Drug Project) are a specialist organisation that provides support and services to adults (over 18) who wish to change their drug and/or alcohol use.
+Via – West Berkshire are a specialist organisation that provides support and services to adults (over 18) who wish to change their drug and/or alcohol use.
 They deliver services from their main hub in Newbury and a number of community locations (including GP surgeries) across the West Berkshire area.

-WDP offer a range of services to help address drug and alcohol problems, tailored to the needs of each person.
+Via – West Berkshire offer a range of services to help address drug and alcohol problems, tailored to the needs of each person.
 Their services include:

-- Advice and information around your health and wellbeing
+- advice and information around your health and wellbeing

-- Open access/drop-in appointments for your convenience
+- open access/drop-in appointments for your convenience

-- One-to-one sessions with your own recovery practitioner
+- one-to-one sessions with your own recovery practitioner

-- A range of different support groups for various stages of your recovery
+- a range of different support groups for various stages of your recovery

 - BBV screening and Hep B vaccines

-- Needle and syringe exchange facilities onsite at Station Road and across various local pharmacies
+- needle and syringe exchange facilities onsite at Station Road and across various local pharmacies

-- Access to prescribed medication and regular reviews
+- access to prescribed medication and regular reviews

-- Access to community alcohol detoxes
+- access to community alcohol detoxes

-- Access to Naloxone to support with reducing overdoses
+- access to naloxone to support with reducing overdoses

-- Looking ahead to what's next: motivational programmes, education, training and employment support, peer mentoring and volunteering
+- looking ahead to what's next: motivational programmes, education, training and employment support, peer mentoring and volunteering

-Referring someone to WDP
+Referring someone to Via

-General Advice
+General advice

 Below we've listed some links to further information elsewhere online as well as other services that might be useful, such as 'mutual aid' groups.